leaf-ai/platform-services/README.md

     PGPASSWORD="$POSTGRES_PASSWORD" psql --host 127.0.0.1 -U $PGUSER -d $PGDATABASE
 </code></pre>

 Setting up the proxy will be needed prior to running the SQL database provisioning scripts.
-When doing this prior to running the postgres client set the PGHOST environment variaable to 127.0.0.1 so that the proxy on the localhost is used.
+When doing this prior to running the postgres client set the PGHOST environment variable to 127.0.0.1 so that the proxy on the localhost is used.
 The proxy will timeout after inactivity and shutdown so be prepared to restart it when needed.

 <pre><code><b>
 kubectl port-forward --namespace default svc/$PGRELEASE-postgresql 5432:5432 &amp;